 - 2 teaspoons

 - 1/2 teaspoon table salt

 - 3 cloves garlic, minced

-- Cut the dough into 8 equal pieces.
-Roll each piece into a log about 9 inches long, and form into a knot-like shape.
-Place the knots at least 1 inch apart on the prepared lined baking sheet.
-Spray the tops with vegetable oil.
+- Form Knots: Cut dough into 8 equal pieces.
+Roll each piece into 9-inch-long log, then form into knot-like shape (Note 5).
+Place knots at least 1 inch apart on lined baking sheet.
+Spray or brush tops with oil.

-- Bake at 375 F until lightly golden on top, about 15 minutes.
-Remove the garlic knots from the oven.
-Set the broiler on high.
+- Bake: Bake at 375 F until lightly golden on top, about 15 minutes (Note 6), then remove garlic knots from oven.

 |Total Fat 15g||22%|